marcellillyes/wbsrvr/README.md

 The views directory contains the public HTML files that are displayed in the browser.

-The routes directory is responsible for separating the middleware structure of different enpoints allowing transparent programming environment however this feature was not made use of.
+The routes directory is responsible for separating the middleware structure of different enpoints allowing transparent programming environment.